Cubs Vs. Mets Prediction, Odds, Pick

 The Chicago Cubs take on the New York Mets.
 Check out our MLB odds series for our Cubs Mets prediction and pick.

-Javier Assad gets the call for the Cubs, while Chris Bassitt takes the bump for the Mets.
+Drew Smyly gets the call for the Cubs, while David Peterson takes the bump for the Mets.

-Javier Assad was called up to the Cubs on Aug.
-23. He has made three starts, plus a one-inning appearance.
-In the three starts, Assad has pitched 14 1/3 innings and allowed four runs.
-That’s an ERA of under three runs.
-Assad has not pitched more than 5 1/3 innings in any of his three starts (not counting the one-inning game on Sept.
-2 against the Cardinals).
-He is part of a promising young collection of pitchers who give the Cubs hope for their future.
+Drew Smyly has been outstanding in the second half of the 2022 season, much as most of the Cubs’ starters have noticeably improved.
+The Cubs’ pitching has handcuffed the Mets in the first two games of this series, and now Smyly gets his chance to join in on the fun.
+Smyly dominated the Giants last Friday, outpitching Carlos Rodon and showing both the Cubs and the rest of baseball that he has lifted his game and is poised for a strong 2023 season.
+Maintaining his current form and setting the stage for a solid month of September will enable Smyly and the Cubs’ starting rotation to go into 2023 thinking they can make a big leap and contend for a playoff spot.

-It is a point of concern that Assad has walked seven batters, and that he has given up an average of one hit per inning.
-He pitched out of trouble in two of his three starts, but not in his most recent start last week against the Reds, who tagged him for four runs in 5 1/3 innings.
+David Peterson faces his most important moment in the 2022 season for the Mets.
+New York has lost to Chicago with Chris Bassitt and Jacob deGrom pitching on Monday and Tuesday, respectively.
+Those two pitchers have been great when asked to take the hill.
+Yet, the Mets went 0-2 in those games and are just half a game ahead of the Atlanta Braves.
+The Mets’ hitters aren’t doing very much, so Peterson not only faces the pressure of knowing he needs to help his team today; he also faces an extra layer of pressure: knowing his hitters are not in a good place, and that he has to pitch well to give his team a chance to win here.
+Peterson has to block out that distraction, but it’s hard to avoid.
+He needs to make the percentage pitch instead of the perfect pitch.
+It’s a big test for him on a night when the Mets badly need a win.

 Courtesy of FanDuel, here are the Cubs-Mets MLB odds.